Step 3: Selecting an Authentic Need

 Humanities, World Languages

-Students engage in compassionate storytelling, interviews, and media production that amplify marginalized voices, fostering empathy and inclusive civic participation.
+Students engage in compassionate storytelling, interviews, and media production that amplify marginalized voices, strengthening empathy, inclusion, and school-community connections.

 Arts